roguesleipnir/Unity-Moments/README.md

 # Unity-Moments

-Updated version of the following repository by [Chman](https://github.com/Chman/Moments)
+Updated version of the original repository by [Chman](https://github.com/Chman/Moments)

 **Moments** is a quick GIF replay recorder for Unity.
 It automatically records the last few seconds of gameplay and lets you save to a GIF file on demand.

-Tested with Unity 2022.1.
-The demo requires use of the Universal or High Definition Render Pipelines.
+Tested with Unity 2022.2.10 The demo requires use of the Universal or High Definition Render Pipelines.

+Fixed: Resolution downscaling for URP, using an additional RenderTexture buffer.
+Updated: FPS limit from 30 to 60.

 ## Instructions